Research News - September / October 2021 #5

 The 2021 edition of the Fête de la Science took place from 1 to 11 October.

-This edition was also marked by the Science Village on Saturday 2 October, visited by more than 1,200 people, as well as by the participation of classes from the Vaucluse in the workshops on the Jean-Henri Fabre campus of Avignon University.
+This edition was also marked by the Science Village on Saturday 2 October, visited by more than 1,200 people, as well as the participation of classes from the Vaucluse in workshops on the Jean-Henri Fabre campus of Avignon University.

-News on valorisation, partnerships and intellectual property
+Information on development, partnerships and intellectual property

-"Artificial intelligence has read for you: Juan-Manuel Torres-Moreno, LIA, and Sabine Louët, SciencePOD
+"Artificial intelligence has read for you": Juan-Manuel Torres-Moreno, LIA, and Sabine Louët, SciencePOD

-Juan-Manuel Torres-MorenoThe author of this article, a senior lecturer specialising in automatic language processing at the LIA, co-authored an article with Sabine Louët, founder of the publishing company SciencePOD, which appeared in "La Recherche".
+Juan-Manuel Torres-MorenoSabine Louët, senior lecturer and specialist in automatic language processing at the LIA, co-authored an article with Sabine Louët, founder of the publishing company SciencePOD, which appeared in "La Recherche".

 >> Read the full article